 Each individual muscle fibre is poured into a fascia pocket.
 So in order for your muscles to be both flexible and strong, your fascia has to be healthy.

 Healthy fascia is pliable, bendable, hydrated, gushy, flexible, moving, changing, elasticity.
 Unhealthy fascia is cemented, stiff, tough, matted, like a brick wall, plastic-y, unbendable, tough, dry, brittle and hard.

 When our muscles are strong and flexible they move us around with ease and grace.
 But when our fascia becomes unhealthy, it binds and strangulates our muscles... making us weak and stiff and ultimately causing us pain.

 One of the most common areas where pain occurs in the body is at a joint or in the spine (ankles, knees, hips, SI Joint, low back, middle back, upper back, shoulders, neck, elbows, wrists).
 This happens because over time our muscles accumulated too much dense fascia - from repetitive movements or a lack of diversity of movement.
 The muscles stop doing their job to move our bodies around - to make movements in other words.
 But we keep moving.
 So our joints overwork to allow our bodies to move.
 Eventually wear and tear in the joint shows up and you experience pain and injury.

 The most common approach to solving this is to ‘strengthen’ muscles in the body.
-However, if you don’t remove some of the dense fascia first, the strengthening be less effective.
+However, if you don’t remove some of the dense fascia first, the strengthening is much less effective.